U.N. confirms chemical arms were used repeatedly in Syria

 The U.N.
 Security Council adopted a resolution in September to enforce the deal, brokered by the United States and Russia, which requires Syria to account fully for its chemical weapons and for the arsenal to be removed and destroyed by mid-2014.

-The Hague-based Organization for the Prohibition of Chemical Weapons has been charged with supervising the elimination of Syria's chemical arsenal.
+The Hague-based OPCW has been charged with supervising the elimination of Syria's chemical arsenal.

+(Reporting by Louis Charbonneau and Michelle Nichols; Editing by Sandra Maler and Jim Loney)